 Treatment and prognosis

-Intensive care treatment will be required for cases of septicaemia and local abscess need to be drained surgically.
+Intensive care treatment will be required for cases of septicaemia and any abscess needs to be drained surgically.

 The prognosis depends on the clinical presentation and organs involved, and ranges from very high to very low mortality 6: